-A. ENGLISH LANGUAGE ART Long Term Goal: to prepare 100% of students to be college and career ready by graduation Short Term Goal: to reduce the 2017 non-pass rate by 50% by the year 2030 to increase proficiency rates and to close or reduce achievement gaps between subgroups and their counterparts
+A. ENGLISH LANGUAGE ARTS

+Long Term Goal: to prepare 100% of students to be college and career ready by graduation, to reduce the 2017 non-pass rate by 50% by the year 2030.

+Short Term Goal: to increase proficiency rates of MCAP, to have all students show growth on MCAP, and to close or reduce achievement gaps between subgroups and their counterparts